-Data informatics staff supplying outcomes information from electronic records, researchers accessing paper records for outcomes information and those conducting the analysis at the PCTU will be blinded to intervention allocation.
+Data informatics staff supplying outcomes information from electronic records and researchers accessing paper records for outcomes information will be blinded to intervention allocation.
+Those contributing to the analysis plan and conducting the analysis at the PCTU will be blinded to intervention allocation until the formal statistical analysis plan has been signed off and the database frozen for analysis.